Thorki-Su/CS551P_Assignment_3/README.md

 This will download all the files into your codio as a new folder '*CS551P_Assignment_3*'.
 To make edits and commits easier, please move all files out of the folder.

 # Usage of Templates
+'404.html' is for the 404 error.
+'500.html' is for the 500 error.
+'main.html' is the main template for other pages.
+'homepage.html' is for the homepage.
+'country.html' is for the country detail pages.